 What is the most dangerous animal in Sri Lanka?

 Due to the sheer amount, the most dangerous animal in Sri Lanka is the snake.
-However, the good news is that they tend to keep to themselves and are mainly found in jungle or other grassy areas.
+However, the good news is that they tend to keep to themselves and are mainly found in the jungle or other grassy areas.
 Chances of running into them are pretty slim and you are statistically more likely to end up in hospital due to road traffic accidents or food poisoning.

 Are there tigers in Sri Lanka?